A member of the Oregon Golf Association

 Below is a link to our association's rules and operational statements:

-Results of our Weekend Warriors for the 2022 season
+Results of our 2025 Weekend Warriors will be posted here!

-Below please find our tournament winners.
+Below we will post our tournament winners for 2025.
 If you've won or placed in an event and don't see your name here, please contact one of the committee members.
 We will get you posted up on the "boards" pronto.
-Deuce and Payball winners will not be posted, only players and their winning Net or Gross scores.
+Deuce and Payball winners will not be posted, only players and their winning Net or Gross score.

 Member Names | ||